Unexpectedly spacious inside, this end-of-row cottage also comes with oodles of outdoor space.

 Family bathroom containing bath with hand-held shower attachment, basin, mirror and light above, and WC.

 Private lawned garden to three sides with outdoor picnic style dining table and chairs.
-There is also a swing for children on the large lawn, and festoon lighting for ambient alfresco dining in summer.
+There is a swing for children on the large lawn and festoon lighting for ambient alfresco dining in summer.
+A pretty garden pod is also located in the garden - a lovely sunny spot for outdoor eating or relaxing with a book.

 Parking is directly in front of the garage opposite the cottage.
-There is sufficient space for 2 cars.
+There is sufficient space for 2 cars with additional space available for visitors.

 ELECTRIC VEHICLE CHARGING